 Fees Schedule And Payments

 Fees for orthodontic treatment vary depending on the type of dental malocclusion and its severity.
 Typical fees for full orthodontic treatment at the graduate clinic are $3,000 to $3,300 for adolescents and $3,600 - $3,800 for adults.
-This does not include the cost for extractions, periodontal surgery, orthognathic surgery or other adjunctive dental procedures requested by the orthodontists.
+This does not include the cost of extractions, periodontal surgery, orthognathic surgery, or other adjunctive dental procedures requested by the orthodontists.
 In addition, fees for excessive breakage or missed appointments may be assessed.